 SBC encourages applicants to develop innovative ways to invigorate their commercial areas and business districts.
 This could include, but is not limited to, the following:

 - Neighborhood Tourism/Events Planning – Work with staff from CDD's Economic Development Division, Cambridge Office of Tourism, Cambridge Arts Council, or other city departments to create one-time promotional marketing materials or events around a shared common vision for the district.

 - Technology & Skill Training – Partner with local expert technology and/or skill trainers to build the skills of businesses, and/or local business associations, to help increase sales, increase business efficiency, and develop online marketing and social media strategies.

 Projects conducted through the Challenge aim to bring a positive benefit to a given community in which businesses, residents, and visitors alike will benefit.
 The following past examples meet grant guidelines:

 - Large, reusable banners for marketing or branding purposes.

 - Decorative and whimsical elements (e.g. streetscape planters) that help act as gateway identifiers to a unique business district.

 - Decorative flags installed along a busy business corridor.

-- Hanging flower baskets installed in a business to unify a business district to unify area with adjacent business district
+- Hanging flower baskets installed in a business district to unify area with adjacent business district.

 The following examples would also meet grant guidelines: